 This is especially true for social media.
 If your strategy usually consisted of sharing your listings, this is a good time to pivot.
 Fill your feed with graphs, charts and quotes that keep your followers informed and promote engagement.

 The key to creating balance in the market and helping inventory catch up with demand is building seller confidence.
-Sharing the right information will do that.

 Now more than ever, your leads, clients and sphere need to hear from you.
 They need a trusted advisor.
 It’s your job, and frankly your moral obligation, to educate them on the market and what it means for their real estate decisions.